 This desk and bookshelf fit into a side nook in a Pem West triple.

-In Roads North, a student adds color by draping her desk with fabric.
+In Rhoads North, a student adds color by draping the desk with fabric.
 There are public computer labs on campus, which provide computers and printers for student use.
-In addition, many students decide to bring their own computers.
-Laptops are a popular choice, as are compact printers, as there isn't a lot of space in any dorm room for bulky electronics.
+For students who choose to bring their own computers, laptops are a popular choice, along with compact printers, as there isn't a lot of space in any dorm room for bulky electronics.

 Some students bring or make cushions for the wooden desk chairs.
 In this Brecon single, there is enough free space for the student's extra chair.